Many of our kbc members have been grabbing fantastic books at fantastic deals! Sharing a list of books you might like to explore as well!

 I need books that can make the brothers sit together and give Divit a chance to teach something to Adu along with some silly discussions among the brothers.
 This Bloomsbury book ( yes am officially a big big fan of all their books) is such a book that exactly meets my requirement.
 I had got this for such lazy days when a good laugh just makes you wake up!
 Perfect to learn about farm animals and then go silly and make up your own imaginary pretend animals!
 We have even our favourite preten animals from this!

-Story with 2 ends by Team Book Matrix – there are 4 books in this series.
+Stories with 2 ends by Team Book Matrix – there are 4 books in this series.
 Highly recommended by Achira and Amardeep.
+Sometimes available as a product bundle.
 Quoting how Amardeep uses these books to navigate the concept of CHOICE:

 These books explain how there are always more than one choice, and sometimes people choose wrong choices, and what are the consequences.
 Not everybody exercises their power of choice correctly.